TinaFana/git-training/git-training.md

 new-pararagraph
-- [] added new paragrapg in branch
+- [] added new-paragraph in branch